johnreiley/city_builder/ProjectCaptureDoc.md

 <!-- Paragraph where/who to send outputs.
 To who?
 To where: Email, server, directly to LMS...?
 It would also include the steps to get access to the locations you need, such as getting added to a Trello Board, or access to a server, or the LMS. -->

 #### Definition of Outputs
-A JSON with city objects in the following format:
+A JSON file with country objects in the following format:
 ```JSON
 [{
     "name": "Country1",